Quickstart¶

 When we import this string into Factorio, we get the same blueprint again but with it’s name changed to “Hello, Draftsman!”

-For some users, these two functions and this page are all they need to complete their Factorio blueprint related project.
-Technically, that’s all you need; blueprint strings are just JSON dicts after all.
+For some users, these two functions and this page are perfectly sufficient to complete their Factorio blueprint related project.
+Technically, that’s is all you need; blueprint strings are just JSON dicts after all.
 However, Draftsman intends to be far more than just 4 lines of code!

 Lets start by instead of loading the blueprint string into a raw dict, we load it into a Blueprint instance: